crypticmind/mulo/README.md

 - No serialization libraries.
 Return bare strings and be done with it.
 - No HTTP library.
 Use the basic `HttpServer` that comes with the JVM (see "Caveats" below).
 - No fancy configuration file.
 Work with basic Java properties files (see "Configuration" below).
 - No job scheduling/gatekeeping/whatever.
 Run the job and let it make any decisions about its execution.
-- A virtual thread pool is used only to be able to limit the number of concurrent executions, without depending on the OS.
+The only exception to this is the use of a virtual thread pool to limit the number of concurrent executions without depending on the OS.

 ## Configuration